-The Hannaford Career Center offers ten technical and six foundational programs.
+The Hannaford Career Center offers 12 technical and four foundational programs.
 Our programs are divided into the following Academies:

 the Career Center offers programming for both high school and adult students of Addison County in Vermont.
 The majority of our high school students come from Middlebury, Mount Abraham, and Vergennes.
 We also enroll students from private schools and high schools in the greater region (Otter Valley, Rochester), as well as home-schooled students.
 Our adult programming offers personal and career enrichment with flexible evening and weekend hours.

 The Patricia A. Hannaford Career Center Regional Technical School District (PAHRTSD) Board is made up of representatives from each of the school districts and from the Workforce Investment Board.

 51 Charles Ave | Middlebury, VT 05753 | Phone: (802) 382-1012 | firstname.lastname@example.org

 Every student can access friendly and meaningful academic support in our program classrooms and in our Student Support Center.
 We engage students in a relaxed and positive manner to foster productivity and achievement.
 Collaborating with students, instructors, parents, and sending schools, we bolster students’ confidence and enthusiasm for the work at hand.
 From assignment completion to test preparation to supporting organization, we are always excited about helping our students succeed.